Roundup Side Effects

 • According to a June 2016 review conducted by independent scientists, glyphosate acts as a glycine equivalent that incorporates into peptides during protein synthesis and during this process, alters a number of proteins that depend on conserved glycine for proper function.
 The researchers linked glyphosate substitution for glycine with several diseases, including diabetes, obesity, asthma, Alzheimer’s disease, amyotrophic lateral sclerosis (ALS), and Parkinson’s disease, among others.

-In March 2017, a federal court unsealed documents raising questions about the safety of Roundup and the research practices of Monsanto.
 The documents included Monsanto’s internal emails and email traffic between the company and federal regulators that suggested that Monsanto had ghostwritten research that was later attributed to academics, and indicated that a senior official at the EPA had worked to cancel a review of glyphosate that was to have been conducted by the U.S. Department of Health and Human Services.
-The documents also indicated that there was disagreement within the EPA over the actual safety of Roundup.

 Roundup Side Effects

 According to EcoWatch, 20 years of intensifying exposure to Roundup through the water that we drink, the air we breathe and the food that we eat.
-This exposure has led to increased health consequences that have been documented by a number of scientists.
-The following health problems have been attributed to Roundup exposure according to EcoWatch:

 • ADHD